Hope of Israel Ministries (Ecclesia of YEHOVAH):

 Romans 2:25, "For circumcision verily profiteth, if thou keep the law: but if thou be a breaker of the law, thy circumcision is made uncircumcision."

 Therefore, for a person that loves YEHOVAH God and keeps His commandments and laws (1 John 5:2, 3), circumcision is profitable.
 Why?
-Because it is a seal of the righteousness of one's faith (Romans 4:11).
-Indeed, whenever any parent obeys our Father in Heaven and circumcises his son on the eighth day he is demonstrating or sealing the righteousness of his faith.
+Because it is a seal of the righteousness of one's faith and an indication of a true Israelite (Romans 4:11).
+Indeed, whenever any Israelite parent obeys our Father in Heaven and circumcises his son on the eighth day he is demonstrating or sealing the righteousness of his faith.

 Circumcision of the Heart